notesofcliff/delve/src/home/doc/admin/Introduction.md

 ### Data Management

 - **Ingesting Data**: Configure and manage data ingestion from various sources, such as log files, REST APIs, and syslog.
-- **Data Retention**: Manage data retention policies to ensure that data is stored and archived appropriately.
+- **Data Retention**: Use scheduled searches or management commands to remove stale data
-- **Field Extractions**: Define and manage field extraction rules to parse and normalize data.
+- **Field Extractions**: Define and manage field extractions
 - **Real-Time Alert Processing**: Set up real-time alerts to notify users of important events and conditions.
+- **Scheduled Alert Processing**: Set up scheduled searches to alert based on events and conditions

 ### System Configuration